ElvaHardwick/Obedientiae-ex-Machina-Docs/index.md

 Submenu inside subsystems.
 Controls the Unit's abilities to move in the world.

 #### Jetpack
-Allows/denies the unit to Fly ()
+Allows/denies the unit to Fly

 #### Teleport
 Has three levels.
 No teleport: Doesn't allow any teleport
-Secured teleport(🔒): The unit can't use the teleport, but others can teleport it Teleport allowed:
+Secured teleport(🔒): The unit can't use the teleport, but others can teleport it Teleport allowed: Allows teleport

 #### Movement
 Has three levels: